 Food is at the center of our cooperative life.
 We buy food together, we cook together, and we eat together.

-Additionally, we often purchase CSA's (Consumer Supported Agriculture) from local farms through places such as the Farmer's Market or directly from area farms, and this produce falls under the CSA umbrella These programs last for a several months of each year.
+Additionally, we purchase CSA's (Consumer Supported Agriculture) from local farms through places such as the Farmer's Market or directly from our area farms.

-This part of the food budget goes toward foods that are perishable or for whatever reason are not feasible to get through bulk or Piazza.
-Foods in this category may include milk, butter, herbs, berries, and cereals.
-A house representative makes trips to local grocery stores to procure items.
+This part of the food budget goes toward foods that are perishable or for whatever reason are not feasible to get through bulk, CSAs or Piazza.
+Foods in this category may include milk, butter, herbs, berries and cereals.

-Because BCL kitchens often contain a wide variety of ingredients, they can be dangerous for those with severe allergies.
-If you are severely allergic to something, your house will not purchase it.
-If you are more mildly allergic to something, your housemates can simply label any leftovers that are free of that ingredient.
+Because BCL kitchens contain a wide variety of ingredients, they can be dangerous for those with severe allergies.
+If you are severely allergic to something food items, your house will not purchase it, limit it to certain areas or meals or both.
+If you are more mildly allergic to something, your housemates can simply label any leftovers that are free of those ingredients.

-Just in case, you should probably keep an EpiPen or your anti-allergen medication of choice somewhere easily accessible and make sure your housemates are well aware of your allergies.
+Just in case, you should keep an EpiPen easily accessible to you and your housemates.
+Also, housemates should be made well aware of your allergies, and not just to food-based allergies.

-Regarding non-allergen dietary restrictions, like vegan and vegetarian diets, each house prepares meals so that everyone in the house may eat them.
-For example, if someone makes a dish of scrambled eggs, they will also prepare some tofu scramble.
-The houses do not collectively buy meat, so 99% of house meals are vegetarian.
+Regarding non-allergen dietary restrictions, like vegan and vegetarian diets, houses prepare meals so that everyone in the house may eat them.
+For example, if someone makes a dish of scrambled eggs, they typically prepare other accessible food for those members who don't consume other prepared item(s).
+Each house determines how it spends food money and on what dietary ingredients are bought.

 Each house has several common fridges with at least one personal fridge for individuals to store their own food.
 All food that is purchased or prepared collectively goes in the house fridges.
 Any personal items go in a personal fridge (cheese, restaurant leftovers, ice cream, etc.).